jenkinsci/packaging/msi/docs/build-msi-locally.md

 You can get it from the official Jenkins website or from [the Jenkins update center](https://updates.jenkins.io/).

 Check [Jenkins download page](https://www.jenkins.io/download/) and download the latest weekly version of Jenkins for example.
-Currently, it is [jenkins.war](https://get.jenkins.io/war/2.392/jenkins.war) version 2.392.

-Change the URL according to the version you want to download.

 ### Git